cloudstateu/sm-workshops-k8s-2/labs/Kubernetes/17_cosmosdb_keyvault_workload_identity/README.md

     While creating a secret leave all other fields with default values

 ## Task 10: Create User Managed Identity
-1. In Azure portal navigate to User Managed Identity service - from Marketplace or searching section from Azure portal
+1. In Azure portal navigate to Managed Identity service - from Marketplace or searching section from Azure portal
-2. Search for **User Managed Identity** service, click **Create**
+2. Search for **Managed Identity** service, click **Create**
 3. Fill the form:

     - **Resource group:** use your own resource group